acdh-oeaw/OpenAtlas-Discovery-Content-Template/README.md

 ### Managing Content

 The `content/` directory is where you can create and manage the content for your website.
 The content is written in Markdown format, which allows for easy formatting and structuring of text-based content.
-You can use any text editor or Markdown editor of your choice to create or modify the Markdown files.
+You can use any text editor or Markdown editor of your choice to create or modify the Markdown files (a list of some great Markdown editors can be found [here](https://github.com/mundimark/awesome-markdown-editors)).

 When creating new content, you can either create the Markdown file directly inside the `content/` directory or create subdirectories within `content/` for better organization.
 It is recommended to follow a logical structure while organizing the content files in subdirectories, especially if your website has multiple sections or categories.